 A strategic plan can help startups define the direction they want to go in and helps them to establish realistic objectives and goals that are in line with the vision and mission of the startup.
 It offers a much-needed foundation from which a company can grow, develop its PR strategy, evaluate its success, compensate its employees, and establish guidelines for efficient decision-making.
 From a PR standpoint, having a consistent public relations strategy is like having a roadmap for success.
 A well-thought plan also gives startups the possibility to try new marketing tactics and allows the headspace and time required to get creative.
 It can also help align a startup’s functional activities to achieve set goals and increase operational efficiency.

 A company’s overall business strategy and the use of effective PR allow startups to nurture and guide their audience and the general public’s perception of their business and brand.
 If potential and existing clients see positive news about a company, the business will gain credibility.
 In a social media-driven landscape, startups that use PR can establish themselves as thought leaders and experts in their industry.
 A thought leader is someone who is perceived by a large number of followers as the go-to expert for any information that pertains to their industry.
 Once people trust you as a source of information, it’s only a matter of time before they start purchasing your products.

 5) Helps increase market share and profitability

-Having a strategic plan does not just help generate sales; it also allows startups to gain valuable insights on market trends, consumer segments, and product and service offerings that might affect their success.
-This turns all sales and marketing efforts into the best possible outcomes can help startups increase profitability and market share.
+Having a strategic plan does not just help generate sales; it also allows startups to gain valuable insights into market trends, consumer segments, and product and service offerings that might affect their success.
+This turns all sales and marketing efforts into the best possible outcomes that can help startups increase profitability and market share.